saitharun24/Racket-lang_Programs/Sudoku_Solver/README.md

 ```
 <br>

-*If you want to just test the code out a set of 6 boards are initialised, along with the code itself, with varying level of difficulty.*
+*If you want to just test the code out a set of 6 boards (board1 to board6) are initialised and given along with the code itself, with varying level of difficulty.*

 #### Sample Input 1
 ```racket